Joe Morrison: Coaching career

 Morrison's second season, 1984, was until the turn of the century reckoned as the greatest in school history.
 It was affectionately dubbed the "Black Magic" year by South Carolina fans because of the team's success and because of Morrison's famous all-black attire (cap, shirt, pants).
 The team ran a streak of nine consecutive wins (longest single season streak in school history) and was ranked #2 in the nation before being upset by Navy and later falling to Oklahoma State University in the Gator Bowl.
-Gaining victories against storied programs such as Georgia, Pittsburgh, Notre Dame, Florida State, and arch-rival Clemson, the Gamecocks finished that season with a 10-2 record, which would remain a school record for wins until 2011.
+Gaining victories against storied programs such as Georgia, Pittsburgh, Notre Dame, Florida State, and arch-rival Clemson, the Gamecocks finished that season with a 10–2 record, which would remain a school record for wins until 2011.
 Morrison was named by the Walter Camp Foundation as the 1984 National College Football Coach of the Year.
-Morrison would also be named the Southern Independent Coach of the year in 1987.
+Morrison would also be named the Independent Coach of the Year in 1987.
 The 1984 squad also heralded two first-team All-American players in James Seawright (linebacker) and Del Wilkes (offensive lineman), as well as future NFL players Sterling Sharpe (1984–1987), and Brad Edwards (1984–1987).

 Other notable players coached by Morrison included Harold Green, who spent several years with the Cincinnati Bengals in the NFL, current Gamecock football radio broadcaster Todd Ellis, who is the all-time passing leader at South Carolina, and Robert Brooks, who was part of the Green Bay Packers 1997 Super Bowl Championship team.
 During this time, Charlie Weis, former head coach of the University of Notre Dame and the University of Kansas, was an assistant coach under Morrison, his first coaching job in the college ranks.
 Also serving as an assistant during Morrison's tenure was Al Groh, who went on to be head coach of the New York Jets and the University of Virginia.

-After back-to-back 8-4 season in 1987 and 1988, expectations were high in Columbia for the 1989 campaign.
+After back-to-back 8–4 season in 1987 and 1988, expectations were high in Columbia for the 1989 campaign.
 However, it would not come to pass as Morrison collapsed after playing racquetball at a court located inside Williams-Brice Stadium, and died on February 5, 1989, at age 51 from congestive heart failure.

 Morrison won his 100th game as a coach in 1988, when South Carolina beat N.C.
-State 23-7.
+State 23–7.